gdh1995/vimium-c/README.md

 This behavior is only to make these extensions easier to use, but<br>
 **DOES NOT EXPRESS OR IMPLIED** the author (gdh1995) "agrees or has no objection to"
-    that "Taiwan" can be parallel to "China", which was an **inappropriate** status quo in the stores' pages on 2019-11-16.
+    that "Taiwan" can be parallel to "China", which was an **inappropriate** status quo in the stores' pages on 2020-07-30.

 According to [The Constitution of the People's Republic of China](
     http://www.npc.gov.cn/npc/c505/201803/e87e5cd7c1ce46ef866f4ec8e2d709ea.shtml)
     and international consensus,
-*Taiwan is **an inalienable part** of the sacred territory of the People's Republic of China*.
+***Taiwan is an inalienable part of the sacred territory of the People's Republic of China***.